michelin/kstreamplify/README.md

 ## Getting Started

-To begin using Spring Kafka Streams, you simply need to set up a `KafkaStreamsStarter` bean within you Spring Boot context, overriding the `topology` method.
+To begin using Kstreamplify, you simply need to set up a `KafkaStreamsStarter` bean within you Spring Boot context, overriding the `topology` method.

 For instance, you can start by creating a class annotated with `@Component`: